 “EPA does not regulate private burn offs but is asking people to incorporate weather forecasting before they light their fires.
 We anticipate low winds again over the Valley in the next few days and urge them to hold off until winds pick up enough to disperse the smoke they create.”

 Dr Hinwood said EPA published air quality data live on its EPA AirWatch website.

 “But if you can smell smoke, that’s the time to take any health measures, especially if your household includes people with pre-existing conditions (including asthma), children, pregnant women or older people, Dr Hinwood said.

-Anyone with a heart or lung condition should follow their treatment and medication plan as prescribed by their doctor.
+“People with existing heart or lung conditions (including asthma) should follow the treatment plan advised by their doctor.”

 Planned burning involves lighting fires under carefully managed conditions to reduce the risk of bushfire.
 Forest Fire Management Victoria and Parks Victoria undertake planned burning across Victoria, particularly on public land such as forests.

 Forest Fire Management Victoria undertakes predictive modelling of any potential smoke impacts and can request that EPA deploy its incident response air monitoring equipment.
 EPA can also provide information on air quality forecasting when requested.